jnvshubham7/Event-Extraction/README.md

 # How to Run
+Go to folder "Code"
+there one ipynb type have open that file then run that file
 **Select All Run option then all program will be running** some program takes time for training so wait some time if required